rajabishek/blogger/source/_drafts/Email-iOS-app.md

 Before staring out with the UI design for the screens I had a few ideas in mind.
 Not that I am unhappy with the current email clients for iOS, I wanted the app to be very intuitive and at the same time aesthetically appealing in nature.
 The user shouldn't be navigating screens for the commonly used tasks and at the same time we can't clutter all the options on the main screen also, there has to be a balance.

 ## Typical workflow
 Engineering time is precious.
-After a week of programming an application we can't ask the developer to change the elements suddenly and rework on what they have done.
+After weeks of programming we can't ask the developer to change the elements suddenly and rework on what they have done.
 This is why designing and prototyping is so essential is a software development life cycle.
 Its makes everyones life easier.
-The typical work flow that I would carry out while building a project is:
+The typical work flow that I carry out while building a project is:

 1. Ideation and brainstorming
 1. Listing out the functional & non-functional requirements